surma/surma.dev/content/things/compile-js.md

 to add methods like `.toString()` to them sooner or later, and that requires a class.

-> **IEEE-754:** While most engines optimize `number` to use integer representations for performance reasons, the ECMAScript spec demands that all `number`s are a [IEEE-754] floating-point number.
-Only when the difference is not observable to the developer can an engine swap to integers under the hood.
+> **IEEE-754:** The ECMAScript spec demands that all `number`s are a [IEEE-754]
+double-precision floating-point number (i.e. a C++ `double`).
+However, many engines have an optimization to use integers under the hood if the code path does not use fraction parts.
+This is only allowed if the difference is not to the developer (apart from execution time).

 `JSArray` is simply a vector of `JSValue`s: